coolboole/live-bootcamp-project/WARP.md

 Both services are built with Axum web framework and follow clean architecture principles with domain-driven design.

+## Security Considerations

+**Environment Variables and Secrets Management**

+This project uses environment variables to manage sensitive configuration like JWT secrets.
+Here's what you need to know:

+- **Never commit `.env` files** to version control - they contain secrets that should not be exposed
+- The `.gitignore` already excludes `.env` files from being committed
+- For new development setup:
+  1. Copy the example: `cp auth-service/.env.example auth-service/.env`
+  2. Generate a secure JWT secret: `openssl rand -base64 64`
+  3. Replace the placeholder in your `.env` file with the generated secret

+**Why is this important?** JWT secrets are used to cryptographically sign authentication tokens.
+If exposed, attackers could forge valid tokens and impersonate users.
+The secret should be at least 256 bits (32 bytes) of random data.

+**Production deployment** handles secrets through CI/CD environment variables and secure secret stores, never through committed files.

 ## Common Development Commands

 ### Building